edent45/ComfyUI-Tattoo-Workflow/README.md

     Noise Level

+    Tattoo Presence

 Each metric is weighted, and a final combined score is computed.
 The image with the highest score is selected as the best candidate.
-1. CLIP Similarity (Weight: 0.7)
+1. CLIP Similarity (Weight: 0.5)

     CLIP (Contrastive Language–Image Pretraining) is used to measure how well the generated tattoo image semantically aligns with the user’s textual prompt.

+    We measure the CLIP score twice for each image: once using the original prompt with a masked version of the image (where only the tattoo area is visible), and once using an improved prompt with a cropped image focused on the tattoo region.

-    The prompt is rephrased to improve matching:
+    The improved prompt is rephrased as:
-    "a person with a tattoo of [user prompt]"
+    "[user prompt] on skin"
     This helps CLIP understand the context (a person + a tattoo) better than using only the raw prompt.

+    For the orignal prompt, the image is masked in a way that leave only the tattoo area visible, thus guiding CLIP to focus on the tattoo itself.

+    - Both scores are calculated and then the maximum is chosen as the final score.

     - Both the text and image are embedded using a pre-trained CLIP model.

     - Cosine similarity is calculated between the image and text embeddings.

-    This is the most heavily weighted factor (70%) because it's the best way to ensure the tattoo generated actually reflects the desired concept or style.
+    This is the most heavily weighted factor (50%) because it's the best way to ensure the tattoo generated actually reflects the desired concept or style.

 2. Brightness (Weight: 0.05)

     The mean pixel intensity is calculated from a grayscale version of the image.

-    - A target brightness value (default: 0.5) is used as a reference.
+    - A target brightness value (default: 0.05) is used as a reference.

     - The score is higher when the image brightness is close to this target.